jfcorugedo/jfcorugedo.github.io/_posts/2021-03-2-BeReactiveMyFriend.md

 ![Future](../img/beReactiveMyFriend/Future.gif)

+No matter the abstraction we are using (RxJava, reactivex, ...) all of them have set of common characteristics:

+* They are cointainers of a not-yet-computed value
+* They allow us to *register* what we want to do with the result
+* They follow a functional approach:
+    * High order functions (map, flatmap, zip, sequence, etc...)
+    * Encapsulate errors and deal with team as they were values

 So we cannot manipulate Price object directly, unless we make our current thread to wait until the value is computed.

 But this is an anti-pattern, and will break the system.

 So instead of making our Thread wait until the Price object arrives, we need a way to tell what we want to do with that object.